telvarost/LegacyTranslations-StationAPI/README.md

 4. (Optional) Add Mod Menu to the mod folder for the instance: https://github.com/calmilamsy/ModMenu/releases
 5. (Optional) Add GlassConfigAPI 2.0+ to the mod folder for the instance: https://maven.glass-launcher.net/#/releases/net/glasslauncher/mods/GlassConfigAPI
 6. Add this mod to the mod folder for the instance: https://github.com/telvarost/LegacyTranslations-StationAPI/releases
-7. Run and enjoy! 👍
+7. Add desired language packs from NFC or [GitHub](https://github.com/telvarost/LegacyTranslations-StationAPI/releases/tag/v0.1.0) to your languagepacks folder after running the mod once.
+8. Enjoy! 👍

 ## Feedback